naresh198457/DrSampara/index.md

 title: ""
 ---

-An experimental scientist specialized in the fluid mechanics.
+I, Naresh Sampara, have obtained PhD from Nottingham Trent University, UK and An experimental scientist specialized in the fluid mechanics.
 Strong track-record of instrumentation, computation skills, analytical skills including predictive modelling, statistical analysis, data visualization, project management.
 Excellent problem solver, team player, curious, patient and self-motivated.
 Troubleshoots technical problems through practical, theoretical and logical approaches.
 Looking for data scientist position in which I can continue to grow.